Billy Paultz: Professional basketball

 Although Paultz moved with a bulky stiffness, he was a very heady player.

 During the middle of the 1979-1980 season, San Antonio traded Paultz to the Houston Rockets, and due to the trade, he managed to play 84 games during an 82-game NBA season.
 The next year, Paultz teamed with Moses Malone to make the 1981 NBA Finals.
-In Game 1 of the series, Paulitz scored 14 points and grabbed 7 rebounds, during a 98-95 loss to the Celtics (who would win the series four games to two).
+In Game 1 of the series, Paultz scored 14 points and grabbed 7 rebounds, during a 98–95 loss to the Celtics (who would win the series four games to two).
 During the 1982–83 season without Malone, and with the Rockets in last place, he was placed on waivers and picked up by the playoff-bound Spurs.
 In 1984, he was a late season pickup by the playoff bound Atlanta Hawks.
 He finished his career with the Utah Jazz in 1985.

-A three time ABA All-Star, Paultz led the ABA in blocked shots during the 1975–76 season.
+A four-time ABA All-Star, Paultz led the ABA in blocked shots during the 1975–76 season with an average of 3.0 blocks per game and a league-leading total of 253 blocked shots.

 About his play, Paultz stated, "I have realized that I'm not an overpowering type center.
 I don't really know what my category is.
 I have always been the type of player that can do a little bit of everything."